Nibble and Dine

 Tips and tricks

 • If you really like cinnamon, you can up the amount of cinnamon in the cinnamon sugar topping from 1 ½ teaspoons to a full 2 teaspoons.
-I made this recipe both ways, and I kind of like the lesser amount while my husband prefers the more cinnamon-y version!
+I've made the cinnamon muffins both ways, and I kind of like the lesser amount while my husband prefers the more cinnamon-y version!

 • To create a pleasing "ribbon" effect of cinnamon sugar running through the center of the muffin, it helps to apply the center layer of cinnamon sugar evenly across the surface of the batter, rather than just in the center.
 But, it will taste amazing either way so don't sweat it too much!